 Crafton Hills College's Financial Aid Office will utilize a 12 month based income for Professional Judgment's to result in most beneficial circumstance.
-The 2023-2024 FAFSA application requires 2021 tax information to be collected.
-Before an income reduction can be taken into consideration, a student (and their parent or spouse, if applicable) must file their 2021 taxes with the IRS before any adjustments to a student's income can be taken into consideration. (between 07-01-2023 and 02-01-2024)
+The 2024-2025 FAFSA application requires 2022 tax information to be collected.
+Before an income reduction can be taken into consideration, a student (and their parent or spouse, if applicable) must file their 2022 taxes with the IRS before any adjustments to a student's income can be taken into consideration. (between 07-01-2024 and 02-01-2025)

-Dependency Overrides
+Dependency Overrides -Unusual Circumstances

-Students who wish to request a change in dependency status are required to submit a Dependency Override Packet, which must include a personal statement clarifying the rationale for their request and/or a letter from three (3) third-party professional (eg: pastor, counselor, teacher, caseworker, etc.) and any other supporting documentation, such as court orders, police reports, etc. None of the conditions listed below qualify as unusual circumstances meriting a dependency override:
+Students who wish to request a change in dependency status are required to select the option on the FAFSA or submit an Unusual Circumstance (Dependency Override) packet, which must include a personal statement clarifying the rationale for their request and/or a letter from three (3) third-party professional (eg: pastor, counselor, teacher, caseworker, etc.) and any other supporting documentation, such as court orders, police reports, etc. None of the conditions listed below qualify as unusual circumstances meriting a dependency override: